lee0c/lee0c.github.io/_posts/2025/2025-12-02-siblinghood.md

     - stationery
 ---

-welcome to the siblinghood of the traveling greeting card.
+welcome to the siblinghood of the traveling greeting card. it now has a home at [siblinghood.quest](https://siblinghood.quest){:target="_blank"}.

 originated on the fediverse - see the [#siblinghoodOfTheTravelingGreetingCard hashtag](https://flipping.rocks/tags/siblinghoodOfTheTravelingGreetingCard){:target="_blank"} - with original idea thanks to [noctiluca@scholar.social](https://scholar.social/@noctiluca){:target="_blank"}